jwcorbett1/jwcorbett1/README.md

 I have worked as a contractor for the North Carolina Department of Transportation for the last 10 years.

 My current duties include:
-* developing response plans for upcoming roadwork and special events,
+* developing response plans to utilize ITS devices for upcoming roadwork and special events,
 * maintaining three legacy database systems in coordination with the NC Department of Information Technology,
-* creating tools in Excel using Visual Basic and Power Query which export and organize data from said databases,
+* creating Excel workbooks using Visual Basic and Power Query to export and organize data from said databases,
-* and designing, maintaining, and updating a shift report formatter written in HTML and Javascript.
+* and creating an email report formatter in HTML/CSS/Javascript used by all five state traffic management centers.

 I have a Bachelor of Arts in Philosophy, which has proven exactly as useful as everyone told me.

+# Programming Languages

+I have done meaningful work in:
+* C (yay!)
+* C++
+* C#
+* Python
+* Javascript
+* Visual Basic

+### Other Technologies:
+* SQL
+* HTML
+* CSS
+* Power Query
+* Win32 API
+* Direct2D
+* XAudio2